 For example, the boiling point of coconut oil is 350ºF, which is much too hot for infusing cannabis essential oil.
 The lesson that you should take from this is that if your oil is bubbling, it will destroy your potency.
 At that point, you may as well be eating your cannabis buds raw for all of the effect you’re going to get out of the finished product.

-How to Make Cannabis Oil in 5 Steps
+How to Make Canna Oil in 5 Steps

 Once you’ve gathered your materials and made a plan, making cannabis oil is quite simple.